Last edited: October 4, 2020.

 ►“Power relationships” — to what degree will powerful parties be able to influence others to pursue outcomes that matter to the powerful?

-These variables cover off those typical of a standard economic setup (above, embodied in the primitives defined by “incentives” and “capabilities”) — plus the addition of “power relationships,” which we’ve posited can be derived from “incentives” and “capabilities.”
+These variables cover off those typical of a standard economic setup (above, embodied in the primitives defined by “incentives” and “capabilities”) — plus the addition of “power relationships,” which we’ve posited can be in fact derived from “incentives” and “capabilities.”

 …these concepts together … describe how human activity … translates into outcomes…